xiaodaigh/FastGroupBy.jl/README.md

+# This package is deprecated as the base DataFrames.jl group-by is plenty fast

 # FastGroupBy

 Faster algorithms for doing vector group-by.
 This package currently support faster group-bys where the group-by vector is of type `CategoricalVector` or `Vector{T}` for `T<:Union{Integer, Bool, String}`.